 Cost: Indian Citizens, citizens of SAARC and BIMSTEC nations: INR 10, Other foreigners: INR 250, No fees for children below the age of 15

 Apart from being known for its stunning architecture, this is the first garden-tomb on the Indian subcontinent.
 It is a UNESCO World Heritage Site declared in 1993 and has undergone widespread restoration work since then.
 The tomb was built by Humayun's son Akbar during 1569-70 and is also the first structure to have made the use of red sandstone at a massive scale.

 Open Time: 10:00 AM - 06:00 PM

 Cost: Indians - INR 10, Foreigners - INR 250.
 Video filming - INR 25, Photography - Free

-The soaring and brave tower that allures tourists despite being destroyed by ravages of natural apocalypses several times, Qutub Minar is the tallest individual tower in the world and second tallest monument of Delhi.
+Qutub Minar is the tallest individual tower in the world and the second tallest monument of Delhi.
 A UNESCO World Heritage Site, it is located in Mehrauli and its construction was started in 1192 by Qutb Ud-Din-Aibak, founder of Delhi Sultanate.
 Later, the tower was built by various rulers over the centuries.
 The sight of this glorious monument takes you back to the rich history of India.